 Let's take a look at how Social Security might assess some common long COVID symptoms.

 Doctors think at least some of these cases are caused by encephalitis (inflammation of the brain due to viral infection).
-The cognitive problems people experience are similar to those that people have reported after encephalitis stemming from Lyme disease, another illness with a post-viral syndrome.
+The cognitive problems of long COVID are similar to those reported after encephalitis stemming from Lyme disease, another illness with a post-viral syndrome.

-Long-haulers who were ventilated or hospitalized with severe COVID may suffer from what's known as post-intensive care syndrome (PICS).
-Patients with PICS often suffer from long-term muscle weakness, fatigue, cognitive deficits, and/or mental health issues like anxiety or depression.
-Sometimes these conditions are severe enough to qualify for disability.
+Long-haulers who were ventilated or hospitalized with severe COVID can suffer from what's known as post-intensive care syndrome (PICS).
+Patients with PICS often suffer from some or all of the following:

 You'll need to show Social Security three main things to get disability benefits for long COVID:

 Keep going to your doctor or specialists to document your symptoms and how your limitations keep you from leading a normal life or being able to work.
 Get a diagnosis, not just of post-COVID syndrome, but of the underlying mechanisms making you sick.
 For instance: